-\(3-0) 3 cr. hrs.
-BUS2330 Marketing
+BUS2330 \ (3-0) 3 cr. hrs.
+Marketing

-A study of the decision areas involved in providing consumers with goods and services. .
+A study of the decision areas involved in providing consumers with goods and services.
 Topics include product decisions, branding, packaging, consumer motivation, consumer characteristics, pricing, promotion, and distribution.
 Students develop a hands-on understanding of marketing and current industry trends through real world projects and assignments.

-\(3-0) 3 cr. hrs.
-BUS2530 Legal Environment of Business
+\\\\\\\(3-0) 3 cr. hrs.
+Legal Environment of Business A study of the legal

-A study of the legal environment in which a business person must operate from the standpoint of legal institutions, the legal process, and a survey of the following substantive areas of law: crimes, torts, contracts, sales, labor law, and environmental law.
+A study of the legal environment in which a business person must operate from the standpoint of legal institutions, the legal process, and a survey of the following substantive areas of law: crimes, torts, contracts, sales, labor law, and environmental law

-\(3-0) 3 cr. hrs.
-BUS2570 Business Statistics
+BUS2570 \ (3-0) 3 cr. hrs.
+Business Statistics